any-docs/css/content/reference/properties/border-bottom-width/index.md

 ### Values

 - `<line-width>`
-  - Defines the width of the border, either as an explicit nonnegative {{cssxref("&lt;length&gt;")}} or a keyword.
+  - Defines the width of the border, either as an explicit nonnegative `&lt;length&gt;` or a keyword.
 If it's a keyword, it must be one of the following values:
     - `thin`
     - `medium`
     - `thick`